-Who’s your favourite Square seller and why?
+Who’s your favorite Square seller and why?

 Definitely Sip and Sonder, out in Inglewood.
 It’s a coffee shop founded by two Black women (one is a childhood friend), but I think they represent the best of modern entrepreneurship.
-Their business venture came with all the classic trappings of entrepreneurship, but it was also based on a vision and a dedication to the community they wanted to serve.
-These women had the option of starting the coffee shop anywhere, but they locked in on Inglewood because they believed the community (and communities like it) deserved to have lively neighbourhood gems like the typically gentrified neighbourhoods where you’d find a boutique coffee shop (Williamsburg in NY, Echo Park in LA, etc.).
+Their business venture came with all the classic trappings of entrepreneurship, but it was also based with a vision and a dedication to the community they wanted to serve.
+These women had the option of starting the coffee shop anywhere, but they locked in on Inglewood because they believed the community (and communities like it) deserved to have lively neighborhood gems like the typically gentrified neighborhoods where you’d find a boutique coffee shop (Williamsburg in NY, Echo Park in LA, etc.).

 What’s a piece of advice you’d give on getting creative?

 Spend more time looking at your work than other people’s work.
-Especially today, we’re inundated with images, ideas, expressions and validations for other people’s creativity.
-Sometimes those thoughts can cloud your head or that hype can seep into your ambitions and distort your authentic approach.
+Especially today, we’re inundated with images, ideas, expressions, and validations for other people’s creativity.
+Sometimes those thoughts can cloud your head, or that hype can seep into your ambitions and distort your authentic approach.
 Even if you think you’re casually scrolling, it’s important to protect your perspective.
 That shit doesn’t live on IG.